Rob Kardashian Shares Shirtless Pool Snap, Is ‘Very Committed’ To Improving Health

 “Am super excited Robert is on this trip,” another fan wrote.

-As The Inquisitr covered, earlier this week Kardashian also shared a selfie of his slimmed down face, and accompanied the Instagram post with the positive caption “we back!!”
-The TV personality was dressed casually in the snap in a hoodie and t-shirt, and wore a bright blue mask across the lower half of his face as he attempted to stay safe amid the Covid-19 pandemic.
+As The Inquisitr covered, earlier this week, Kardashian also shared a selfie of his slimmed down face, and accompanied the Instagram post with the positive caption, “we back!!”
+The TV personality was dressed casually in the snap in a hoodie and T-shirt and wore a bright blue mask across the lower half of his face as he attempted to stay safe amid the COVID-19 pandemic.